-Boudewijn Zenden has made his move from Chelsea FC to Middlesbrough FC permanent by signing a one-year contract with the English League Cup holders.
+Boudewijn Zenden has made his move from Chelsea FC to Middlesbrough FC permanent with a one-year contract.

 The 27-year-old Dutch international winger spent last season on loan at Middlesbrough, helping the Premiership club claim their first major trophy by making the first goal and scoring the second in the 2-1 final win against Bolton Wanderers FC in February.
 Zenden, who joined Chelsea from FC Barcelona for €13m in 2001, was part of the Netherlands squads that reached the semi-finals of UEFA EURO 2000™ and UEFA EURO 2004™.